 We consider ourselves an online resource for homesteaders, farmers, and animal lovers alike.
 If you have any questions about your livestock: how to care for them, nutrition, basic medical questions, and anything in between we would love to help you just send us an email with the question.
-Any question, anytime, and I truly mean it when I say there are no stupid questions here at some point I am sure I had that question maybe I was able to answer it myself and maybe I had to look it up ect. but I guarantee that I will not make fun of you and would really rather you asked the question then have not and make a mistake.
+Any question, anytime, and I truly mean it when I say there are no stupid questions.
+I am sure at some point I had that question maybe I was able to think it through and answer it myself and maybe I had to look it up or ask someone but I would really rather you asked the question then not and make a mistake that affects your animals negatively.
 So in short just ask!

 How much space is needed per bird?

 About 17 days but eggs can hatch one day before or after.